Update September 16th 2017 : I’ve released a Free Security Update/Upgrade of the Display Widgets Plugin.

 About 4-5 days later my forum posts were unfairly moderated for that response.
 I’m shocked that one response (that was my ONLY response AFTER the moderator warning) was enough to be moderated, seriously!!!

-Since I was unfairly moderated I removed my four WordPress plugins from the plugin repository and decided I will no longer inform the plugin repository of other plugin developers breaking the WordPress plugin repository rules: this wasn’t my first time, I’ve reported multiple problem plugins.
+Since I was unfairly moderated I removed my four WordPress plugins from the plugin repository (my online reputation is important, and this is an insult) and decided I will no longer inform the plugin repository of other plugin developers breaking the WordPress plugin repository rules: this wasn’t my first time, I’ve reported multiple problem plugins.

 If any of the WordPress support forum moderators want to defend their actions, the comments are open and I rarely moderate users :-)